 - 8 oz. frozen spinach (let thaw while you prep other ingredients, then squeeze out excess water)

 - 1/2 cup boiling water

-- Slowly pour the boiling water around all 4 sides of the lasagna, then cover tightly with foil.
-Place on the middle rack in your oven with a sheet pan on a rack below to catch any drips.
-Bake for an hour, remove the foil and bake 10 more minutes.
+Slowly pour the boiling water around all 4 sides of the lasagna, then cover tightly with foil.
+Place on the middle rack in your oven with a sheet pan on the rack below to catch any drips.
+Bake for an hour then remove the foil and bake 10 more minutes.
 Remove from oven and let sit for 10 – 30 minutes before serving.